Vaccine question pits science versus choice

 The answer, for many of those who oppose the new law, is simply this: choice.

-“This is an area where parents need to be able to make choices,” said Robert Nadeau, a chiropractor in Auburn.
+“This is an area where parents need to be able to make choices,” said Gerald Nadeau, a chiropractor in Auburn.

 Nadeau said he is not anti-medicine or anti-vaccine.